Can Sciatica Cause Groin Pain?

 Proper Ergonomics

-Maintaining good posture and using ergonomic furniture can prevent exacerbation of sciatica and groin pain.
+Maintaining good posture and using ergonomic furniture can prevent exacerbation of sciatica and groin discomfort.
 This includes using chairs that support the lower back, keeping the feet flat on the floor, and avoiding prolonged sitting or standing.

 Weight Management